OpenTechSchool/python-flask/core/html-css-js.md

 The HyperText Markup Language.
 This is a file containing most of the text content of a web page and has a `.html` extension.
 The text is wrapped in _tags_ to give them meaning.
 A snippet of HTML might look like this:

-	<blockquote>"Nerds like us are allowed to be unironically enthusiastic about stuff.
+	<blockquote>Nerds like us are allowed to be unironically enthusiastic about stuff.
 Nerds are allowed to love stuff - like, jump-up-and-down-in-your-chair-can't-control-yourself love it.
 When people call other people nerds, mostly what they're saying is "You like stuff", which is not a good insult at all.
-Like, "You are too enthusiastic about the miracle of human consciousness"."</blockquote>
+Like, "You are too enthusiastic about the miracle of human consciousness".</blockquote>
 	<div class="cite">John Green</div>

 And when the browser _renders_ the HTML it looks like this:

 <div style="padding: 30px;">
-<blockquote>"Nerds like us are allowed to be unironically enthusiastic about stuff.
+<blockquote>Nerds like us are allowed to be unironically enthusiastic about stuff.
 Nerds are allowed to love stuff - like, jump-up-and-down-in-your-chair-can't-control-yourself love it.
 When people call other people nerds, mostly what they're saying is "You like stuff", which is not a good insult at all.
-Like, "You are too enthusiastic about the miracle of human consciousness"."</blockquote>
+Like, "You are too enthusiastic about the miracle of human consciousness".</blockquote>
 <div class="cite">John Green</div>
 </div>

-If you want to get a feel for what all the different HTML tag names like (called ``elements``) can be, and what they do, check out Mozilla's [HTML Element Reference](https://developer.mozilla.org/en-US/docs/HTML/Element).
-Don't worry too much about the details for now, though.
+If you want to get a feel for what all the different HTML tags can be, and what they do, check out Mozilla's [HTML Element Reference](https://developer.mozilla.org/en-US/docs/HTML/Element).

 ## CSS